dhoer/k8s-env-gen/README.md

 # Kubernetes environment generator

-Makes [docker env files](https://docs.docker.com/compose/env-file/) compatible with kubernetes by:
+Makes [docker env files](https://docs.docker.com/compose/env-file/) compatible with kubernetes by generating:

-1. generating a _create configmap_ command with kubernetes compatible keys
+1. _create configmap_ command with kubernetes compatible keys
-1. generating a _environment snippet_ to paste into deployment yaml that links environment variables back to configmap
+1. _environment snippet_ to paste into deployment yaml that links environment variables back to configmap

 Reason for this: